Showing posts from July, 2013

 - Other Apps

-More and more people are calling to our professional vocal school and its division, The Royans Institute for Non-Surgical Voice Repair, and addressing a very unpleasant problem – acid reflux, which not only is affecting their internal gastric anatomy, but also affecting their voice.
-Some of them are singers, but a lot of them are just ordinary people, whose speech was affected by the nasty symptoms, which literally burn and inflame their vocal cords.
-Their throat flora gets disturbed and the vocal cords in a lot of times become thicker making its surface feel like sandpaper.
-The recent client with the above-described symptoms revealed that she was ordered a gastric intestinal operation to close valve, which was producing the excess acid, which in turn, was shooting to her vocal anatomy.
-Her question to me was, “if I do this operation, do I still need to fix my voice?”
-I watch a lot of shows related to the hospital theme.
-Therefore, I gave her an analo
+More and more people have been calling our professional vocal school and its division, The Royans Institute for Non-Surgical Voice Repair, and addressing that they are suffering from a very unpleasant problem – acid reflux, which not only has been affecting their internal gastric anatomy, but also has been known to affect the quality of their voice.
+Some of them have been concerned about their singing voice, but a lot of them were just ordinary people, whose speech was also compromised by the nasty symptoms of Acid Reflux.
+The presence of this condition has been literally burning and inflaming their vocal cords.
+In this case, the throat flora gets disturbed, and people also quite often experience a sharp pain in the throat.
+Besides which, their inflamed vocal cords usually become thicker thus making their surface feel (by their own description) as rough as sandpaper...
+The recent client with the above-described symptoms revealed that she was ordered a gastr